jlamendo/ansible-role-td-agent-bit/README.md

 >```

 #### flb_filters
 - Description: A list of dicts containing filters to be applied to data passing through td-agent-bit.
 No changes are made to the config, instead this is a 1:1 map from YAML to the td-agent-bit config.
 Keys are case-sensitive.
+A key can be repeated with multiple values by setting the value to a list of desired values rather than a string.
 - Default: none
 - Example:
 > This example shows a block of td-agent-bit config, and an `flb_filters` value that would result in that config being created.